monokrome/spirit/docs/sacred-healing-tones.md

 ## Historical Context

 ### Solfeggio Origins
 The original solfeggio scale (Ut, Re, Mi, Fa, Sol, La) comes from Guido of Arezzo's 11th-century music theory, using syllables from the hymn "Ut queant laxis."
-The modern "extended solfeggio" frequencies (174, 285, 963 Hz, etc.) were added in the late 20th century by alternative researchers through numerological calculations.
+The modern "extended solfeggio" frequencies (174, 285, 963 Hz, etc.) were added in the late 20th century through numerological calculations.

 ### 432 Hz vs 440 Hz Debate
 Proponents claim 432 Hz is more "natural" and mathematically harmonious.
 Critics note that pitch standards have varied throughout history (baroque pitch was often around 415 Hz), and there's no scientific evidence for claimed health benefits.
-The debate continues in both music and alternative healing communities.
+The debate continues in both music and sound healing communities.

 ### Singing Bowl Tradition
 Himalayan singing bowls have been used in Tibetan Buddhist practice for centuries.
 The bowls produce a fundamental frequency plus inharmonic overtones that create their characteristic sound.
 Modern "crystal singing bowls" are tuned to specific frequencies for chakra work.